linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.09.2023 (announcement L2B Space)
+- 🚀 Hey there!
+Exciting times ahead as we continue to work on L2B Space! 🌌 Stay tuned for some out-of-this-world updates coming your way! 🤩 #L2BSpace #ComingSoon

 ### 22.09.2023 (announcement L2B Space)
 - 🚀 Working hard on our L2B Space project! 🌌🛰️ Exciting things are happening behind the scenes.
 Stay tuned for updates! 🔧📡 Any guesses on what we're building?
 Share your thoughts using #L2BSpace and let's dive into the project. 🚀🌠